-Ontario Corn Fed Beef Quality Assurance Program producers will treat their animals with the utmost care and respect.
+OCFB QA Program producers will treat their animals with the utmost care and respect.
 Animal care is very important to our program and is set as a top priority throughout the audit process.
-Producers are to complete the OCFB QA Program Animal Care Checklist daily.

 Producers must assess the following on a constant basis while cattle are being raised: